anthonykulis/cps176/examples/labOne/RollingADie.md

 Let us imagine for the tutorial that the `randomNumber` was assigned `0.985401134`.
 Well, `0.985401134` is not between 1 and 20, where 20 is our *n* (20 sided die).

 ### Scale to 20
 We know that `Math.random()` returns a number between 0 and 1, but the 0 is inclusive and the 1 is exclusive.
-This means that we could possibly of had a value assigned to `randomNumber` that is `0.00000000000000`.
+This means that we could possibly have a value assigned to `randomNumber` that is `0.00000000000000`.
 What will never happen is that we will get a number assigned to `randomNumber` that is greater than or equal to 1.
 The highest number we can get is `.999999999999999`.
 That is because a double has a 15 place precision.

 So knowing our possible range of values returned from `Math.random()`, we need to adjust this to be able to cover any number from 1 to 20.
 If we take our output from `Math.random()` as described in the last paragraph and multiply it by 20 (our 20 sided die), we will end up with any number in the range of `0.00000000000000` and `19.9999999999999`.
 For our tutorial, I will create a new variable of type `double` to hold our scaling output.